Hyperinflation in Serbia and Montenegro: Stabilization program

-At the same time, it was necessary to create conditions for the abolition of international sanctions as soon as possible and to open the economy abroad, without which the Program can not be fully implemented.
-Since it had become clear that the abolition of international economic sanctions could not wait, in order to join the breakdown of devastating hyperinflation, it was decided to start developing and implementing a stabilization program to be realized in two phases.
+At the same time, it was essential to create conditions for the prompt abolition of international sanctions and to reopen the economy to foreign markets, without which the Program could not be fully implemented.
+Since it had become evident that lifting international economic sanctions could not be implemented in the near future, the decision was made to begin developing and implementing a stabilization program to be carried out in two phases.